adamschoenemann/simple-frp/README.md

 `app/Main.hs` has two examples from the paper hand-encoded into the AST.
 You can pretty print them using `putStrLn . ppshow` and it should show a concrete syntax that is close to what is presented in the paper.

+## Gotcha's
+Recursive top-level declarations are converted to fixpoints, so beware of this when testing...